upasanabhattacharyya/upasanabhattacharyya.github.io/_pages/about.md

 - **Uncertainty:** Conformal Prediction and Calibration.
 - **AI for Climate Change:** Novel Applications of representation learning for climate change problems.
 If you are interested to know more click here to join the group: [AI4ClimateChange](https://discord.gg/erxxGtY2)

-**Research Motivation:**

-Over the past century, the field of artificial intelligence (AI) has experienced remarkable progress, primarily driven by the aspiration to enable machines to learn in a manner akin to humans.
-This pursuit has been rooted in a fundamental question: How can machines be effectively trained to perform specific tasks?
-It seems like the answer is the optimization of some specific loss functions, typically relying on carefully curated datasets.

-However, as we embark on the journey toward achieving artificial general intelligence (AGI), a stage where machines are trained on extensive and diverse datasets, the central question shifts from "how" to "what" these models are learning.
-It is no longer sufficient to focus solely on the mechanics of the learning process.
-Instead, we must delve into the profound inquiry of whether these AGIs possess intrinsic human values, such as privacy, safety, and fairness.

-Furthermore, as we endeavor to endow AGI with human-like qualities, a critical attribute comes to the forefront—human awareness of the limitations of knowledge and the inherent uncertainty intertwined with it.
-Are these machines cognizant of their own uncertainty in decision-making, similar to human awareness, as our dependence on machine intelligence deepens?
-Can they promptly rectify their knowledge when exposed to erroneous information?
-Unfortunately, the answer to these inquiries is negative.
-These machines appear rigid and devoid of an understanding of the boundaries of their knowledge and the associated uncertainties.

-To address these concerns, we must shift our focus from the "how" to the "what" i.e. what these models learn from the data.
-As machine intelligence assumes an ever-expanding role across diverse fields, we are compelled to confront the fundamental question of "what" precisely they are assimilating and comprehending from the information to which they are exposed.